-MATH 2412# PRECALCULUS (4-0) CREDIT 4 (020/090)

-Prerequisite: A grade of C or better in MATH 1314 or the equivalent preparation.

-Recommend: A grade of C or better in MATH 1316.
+MATH 2412# PRECALCULUS (4-0) CREDIT 4 (020/090) Prerequisite: A grade of C or better in MATH 1314 or the equivalent preparation or ALEKS PPL score of 61 or higher.
+In addition to MATH 1314, knowledge of trigonometry would be beneficial.
 In-depth combined study of algebra, trigonometry, and other topics for calculus readiness.